The Hebrew University: Encapsulation and culture in 3D hydrogels for Single cell sequencing

 Step2 – CloneSeq: profiling of clones using modified InDrops and Drop-Seq protocols

-For RNA profiling of clones, the authors designed a microfluidic device to capture clones in droplets and barcode their mRNAs using a custom InDrops protocol5.
+For the RNA profiling of clones, the authors designed a microfluidic device to capture clones in droplets and barcode their mRNAs using a custom InDrops protocol5.
 Figure 3 shows a scheme of this InDrop-based microfluidic configuration.
-Once again, flow rates are finely controlled using Fluigent Flow EZs combined with our Flow Units and A-i-O software.
+Once again, flow rates are finely controlled using Fluigent Flow EZs combined with our Flow Units and A-i-O software (now OxyGEN).

-To study the effect that clonal expansion within the hydrogel spheres has on the homogeneity of cell states within the clones, the authors compared the inter-clone correlations of small (n<15 cells) and large (n≥15 cells) clones and of pseudo-clones.
+To study the effect that clonal expansion within the hydrogel spheres has on the homogeneity of cell states within the clones with droplet-based single cell sequencing, the authors compared the inter-clone correlations of small (n<15 cells) and large (n≥15 cells) clones and of pseudo-clones.
 They showed for human PC9 cells that cells sharing a clonal origin are more similar to each other compared to random cells, suggesting that clones are homogeneous5.

-After the experiments, the authors perform an automated cleaning protocol using the Fluigent M-Switch, a microfluidic valve allowing to inject up to 10 fluids in a sequential manner.
+After the experiments, the authors perform an automated cleaning protocol using the Fluigent M-Switch, a microfluidic valve allowing for the injection of up to 10 fluids in a sequential manner.

-With this case study, the authors demonstrated the use of Fluigent pressure-driven flow controllers along with a dedicated software to provide excellent flow control for cutting-edge microfluidic applications including single-cell encapsulation and culture within 3D hydrogels droplets, and for InDrops protocols followed by scRNA-seq.
+With this case study, the authors demonstrated the use of Fluigent pressure-driven flow controllers along with a dedicated software to provide excellent flow control for cutting-edge microfluidic applications including single-cell encapsulation and culture within 3D hydrogels droplets, and for InDrops protocols followed by RNA sequencing.

 - Li, H. et al. Reference component analysis of single-cell transcriptomes elucidates cellular heterogeneity in human colorectal tumors.
 Nat.
 Genet.
 49, 708–718 (2017).